The Fungos Of Our Fathers

 and at the last moment have to make a flat

 out lunge for the ball.
-I’d get to my knees
+I’d get

 and flip him the ball and then . . . upsidaisy again.